determined-ai/determined/docs/cluster-setup-guide/deploy-cluster/sysadmin-deploy-on-slurm/slurm-requirements.rst

 -  Slurm 20.02 or greater (excluding 22.05.5 through at least 22.05.8 - see
    :ref:`slurm-known-issues`) or PBS 2021.1.2 or greater.

--  Apptainer 1.0 or greater, Singularity 3.7 or greater, Enroot 3.4.0 or greater or PodMan 3.3.1 or greater.
+-  Apptainer 1.0 or greater, Singularity 3.7 or greater, Enroot 3.4.0 or greater or Podman 3.3.1 or greater.

 -  A cluster-wide shared filesystem with consistent path names across the HPC cluster.